hpcgroup/plexus-scripts-reproducer/README.md

 # Slurm Script Arguments

+Scripts for virtual environment creation are in this repository.

-These scripts are used to launch training runs on a Slurm-managed cluster.
+There are also scripts are used to launch training runs on a Slurm-managed cluster.
 It takes several arguments to configure the training process.

 NOTE: there are several placholders throughout the run scripts that should be replaced appropriately.